 What is Sentencing?Sentencing

-is the process of using a Records Authority, General Disposal Authority or a NAP policy and procedure to decide whether to retain, destroy or transfer a record.
+is the process of using a Records Authority or General Records Authority to decide whether to keep, destroy or transfer a record.

 When should records be transferred to the Archives?